SAP-samples/teched2022-DA261/exercises/business_app_studio/ex3/README.md

-# Exercise 3 - Import and Deploy the Completed Project (Optional)
+# Appendix 1 - Import and Deploy the Completed Project (Optional)

 This exercise demonstrates how a project could be imported and deployed into a workspace.
 If you were successful with the previous step, continue to [exercise 4](../ex4/README.md) or optionally read through the below content.

-## Exercise 3.1 Open an Empty Workspace
+## Exercise 1.1 Open an Empty Workspace

 1. Select **File**, **Open Workspace** and browse to the **projects** folder.

     An empty workspace will open.
 If a previous project exists with the same name, it can be deleted.

-## Exercise 3.2 Import the FlightReservation Project
+## Exercise 1.2 Import the FlightReservation Project

 1. Download the file [FlightReservation.tar](FlightReservation.tar).